mikemaccana/powershell-profile/README.md

 # Mike's Powershell Profile

-## A powershell profile for *nix users which accidentally became the most starred Powershell profile on github

 Heya.
 I've been using bash for about two decades before getting onto Powershell.
 I'm a *nix person.
-I've worked at both Red Hat in the early days, IBM's Dedicated Linux team, and a bunch of other places working with *nix as an sysadmin, SRE, Architect and Tech Lead.
+I've worked at both Red Hat in the early days, IBM's dedicated Linux team, and a bunch of other places working with *nix as an sysadmin, SRE, Architect and Tech Lead.
 I now develop node and TypeScript while trying to make verifying websites ([EV HTTPS](https://certsimple.com/help/what-is-ev-ssl)) less painful at [CertSimple](https://certsimple.com).

 **If you come from a Linux or Unix background, and want to use Powershell properly, this is the right place.**